 - Vulnerability: Women and girls from vulnerable sections are the hardest hit.
 Without digital access, they are forced to navigate physical offices where they often face further harassment or demands for bribes.

-A Call for Accountability: The Role of the Chief Minister’s Office
+RTI Access Problems for Women in Uttar Pradesh: The Role of the Chief Minister’s Office

 The grievances have been forwarded to Shri Arvind Mohan (Joint Secretary) at the Chief Minister’s Secretariat.
 The expectations from the leadership are clear: